autoatml/autoplex/docs/user/mongodb.md

 # MongoDB setup tutorial

+`autoplex` and `atomate2` use the MongoDB database framework to store the data output from the calculations.
+The data is stored in a JSON-like format which makes it easier to access through Python for further post-processing.

 ## MongoDB setup

 MongoDB is best run on the back-end.
 For this, please ask your IT department to install [MongoDB](https://www.mongodb.com/) for you!